Issuance of GMP certificates to pharmaceutical manufacturers and API manufacturers

-The Danish Health and Medicines Authority issues a GMP certificate or a statement of non-compliance with GMP within 90 days after a GMP inspection (inspection of good manufacturing practice).
+The Danish Medicines Agency issues a GMP certificate or a statement of non-compliance with GMP within 90 days after a GMP inspection (inspection of good manufacturing practice).
 This is done in accordance with the agreed European procedures for inspectorates.

 A GMP certificate is issued on the basis of a completed GMP inspection of a manufacturer operating in accordance with the EU GMP regulations.
 The certificate is issued provided that adequate documentation on the inspection follow-up is submitted.